-Climate: The elevation is 4,650 feet, so summer temperatures are in the 80s and 90s.
+Climate: The elevation is 4,650 feet above sea level, so summer temperatures are mostly in the 80s and 90s.
 Winter temperatures are in the 20s, 30s and 40s On average, the area receives 14 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 Yes